awsdocs/aws-net-developer-guide/doc_source/net-dg-platform-diffs-v3.md

 ## Portable Class Library<a name="portable-class-library"></a>

 The AWS SDK for \.NET also contains a Portable Class Library implementation\.
-The Portable Class Library implementation can target multiple platforms,including Universal Windows Platform \(UWP\), and Xamarin on iOS and Android\.
+The Portable Class Library implementation can target multiple platforms, including Universal Windows Platform \(UWP\), and Xamarin on iOS and Android\.
 See the AWS Mobile SDK for \.NET and Xamarin for more details\.
 AWS service clients only support asynchronous calling patterns\.

-## Unity Support<a name="unity-support"></a>
+## Unity support<a name="unity-support"></a>

 The AWS SDK for \.NET supports generating Assemblies for Unity\.
 More information can be found in the [Unity README](https://github.com/aws/aws-sdk-unity-net)\.

+**Note**
+The reference given above is for ***legacy*** Unity support\.
+Starting with version 3\.5 of the AWS SDK for \.NET, projects using Unity 2018\.1 or later should target the \.NET Standard 2\.0 release of the SDK\.
+You can find additional information in the latest developer guide: [Unity support](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/unity-special.html) and [Migrating your Unity application](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-v35.html#net-dg-v35-changes-unity)\.

-## More Info<a name="more-info"></a>
+## More info<a name="more-info"></a>
 + [Migrating to Version 3 of the AWS SDK for \.NET](migration-v3.md)
 + [Migrating to Version 3\.5 of the AWS SDK for \.NET](net-dg-v35.md)